Configuring an SMTP Security Policy

 In the SMTP AUTH fieldset:

-- Check Require SMTP AUTH.
+- Select Require SMTP AUTH.

-- In the Credentials textarea, enter one credential per line in the format
+- In the Credentials text area, enter one credential per line, in the format

 username:$2a$hash: